-Minnesota State shall maintain and encourage full freedom of expression, inquiry, teaching and research.
-Academic freedom comes with a responsibility that all members of our education community benefit without intimidation, exploitation, or coercion.
-This policy is directed at conduct that constitutes discrimination or harassment under this policy and is not directed at the content of speech.
-In cases in which statements and other forms of expression are involved, Minnesota State must consider an individual's constitutionally protected right to free speech and academic freedom.
-However, discriminatory or harassing conduct is not within the protections of academic freedom of free speech.
+This policy is directed at verbal or physical conduct that constitutes discrimination /harassment under state and federal law and is not directed at the content of speech.
+In cases in which verbal statements and other forms of expression are involved, Minnesota State Colleges and Universities will give due consideration to an individual's constitutionally protected right to free speech and academic freedom.
+However, discrimination and harassment are not within the protections of academic freedom or free speech.